groupultra/sdk-public/docs/source/moobius_utils.rst

 Class EnhancedJSONEncoder
 ===================

-Json Encoder but with automatic conversion of dataclasses to dict.
+A better Json Encoder which has automatic conversion of dataclasses to dicts.

 .. _moobius.utils.EnhancedJSONEncoder.default:
 EnhancedJSONEncoder.default